SSaurabhShirbhate/Rejouice-Clone/README.md

 ### Contribute and Collaborate

 Contributions from fellow creators and innovators like yourself are welcomed!
 Whether it's enhancing animations, refining scrolling effects, or adding new functionalities, your input can help shape the future of the REJOUICE® digital brand accelerator.
 Join the exciting journey of digital transformation and brand elevation.
+It is not fully responsive

 ## Show Your Support